On character tables for fusion systems: Appendix

 \begin{proof} Let $\chi_1$ be any of the characters $\chi_{i,j,k}$ with $(i,j) \neq (0,0)$ and $\chi_2$ be any of the characters $\chi_{i,j}$ with $i \neq 0$.
-Using Table \ref{t:indnf1}, it is elementary to observe that Table \ref{t:fstabf1} lists a set $B_\cF$ of $|S^\cF|=|S^\cN|-1$ linearly independent $\cF$-stable characters, each of which is an $\NN$-linear combination of $B_\cN$.
-Part (a) of Proposition \ref{p:lattice} holds by the description of $\cG$ given in Section \ref{s:sfs} and part (b) also holds with $\eta=\chi_1$.
-The result follows. \end{proof}
+Using Table \ref{t:indnf1}, it is elementary to observe that Table \ref{t:fstabf1} lists a set $B_\cF$ of $|S^\cF|=|S^\cN|-1$ linearly independent $\cF$-stable characters, each of which is a linear combination of $B_\cN$.
+The claim now follows from Theorem \ref{t:main}. \end{proof}